-Typically, teams will segment users based on their lifetime value (LTV) in order to target their marketing to higher-value customers.
-However, there are an infinite number of ways you can segment your user base.
+There are an infinite number of ways you can segment your user base.
 From the services they use, to how active they are, to their job titles — the more granular you can be about your customer base, the more specific you can be with your marketing strategy.

 Your brochures, your website, your blog, and your sales deck are all pieces of content that customers will see and interact with.
 A customer-centric marketing team builds its content in a very specific way so that it’s helpful to customers, even if it doesn’t directly sell or promote their product.

-To build the most helpful content, Camille Ricketts, founding editor of the well-read First Round Review, suggests asking the following four questions:
+To build the most helpful content, Camille Ricketts, founding editor of the First Round Review, suggests asking the following four questions:

 - Who are these customers you’re trying to reach?